davidzwfu/web3-arkane-provider/README.md

 - Fill in `env.NEXT_PUBLIC_PROJECT_ID` with your WalletConnect Project ID

-- Replace all the `EXAMPLE` functions with your own implementation
+- Replace all the `EXAMPLE` functions with your own implementation.
+Located in the following files:
   - page.js
   - AuthRequest.js
   - SessionRequest.js